evanboardway/GVSU-CIS350-space-force-official/docs/software_requirements_specification_final.md

 # Overview

-This document contains the functional and nonfunctional requirements for our game, Space Pirates.
+This document contains information about our game, Space Pirates.
+We've included a list of functional and non-functional requirements, detailing the specifics of the requirement and linking test cases to them.
+We've also included a list of test cases, detailing the specifics of each case and what they test.
+After our test cases is a list of our software artifacts.

 # Software Requirements